Preserving Evidence

 Collection involves gathering the preserved data for legal review.

-- Retrieve data from servers, personal devices, emails, and cloud systems
+- Retrieve Data: From devices, servers, and cloud

-- Use eDiscovery tools to manage the collected information
+- Use Tools: eDiscovery software helps manage the data

 Production